paolo-rossi/delphi-neon/README.md

 ## What is Neon

 **Neon** is a serialization library for [Delphi](https://www.embarcadero.com/products/delphi) that helps you to convert (back and forth) objects and other values to JSON.
-It supports simple Delphi types but also complex class and records.
-Please take a look at the Demo to see
+It supports simple Delphi types but also complex class and records. **Neon** has been designed with **REST** in mind, to exchange pure data between applications with no *"metadata"* or added fields, in fact **Neon** is the default JSON serialization engine for the [WiRL REST Library](https://github.com/delphi-blocks/WiRL).

+Please take a look at the Demos to see **Neon** in action.

 ## General Features